Category Archives: Linguistics

 Just short of 600 views…

 Like I said “porcupines,” “Korean women” and many others like “how to say hello (or thank you) in Korean” are dominating the traffic on the blog these days.
-For a snippet of the rest of the popular posts, check out … Continue reading
+For a snippet of the rest of the popular posts, check out the following WordPress stats for The Real “South” Korea: Continue reading

 2 Comments